-The Goldsmiths’ Company is one of the major Livery Companies of the City of London and has been supporting young people, like you, into apprenticeships for over 700 years.
+The Goldsmiths’ Company, one of the major Livery Companies of the City of London, has been supporting the training of young people via goldsmithing apprenticeships for over 700 years.

 I felt like I had the full support of my boss and the boys in the workshop

 If you are aged 16 to 19, the Foundation Programme at the Goldsmiths' Centre can help prepare you for an apprenticeship, a job within the goldsmithing subjects or further study.
 This intense one-year course, taught by some the UK’s leading craftspeople, provides you with the chance to learn and practice a range of goldsmithing subjects.